mahdibrr/TravailEnHauteur/CONVERT_IMAGES.md

 ### Method 1: Online Tools (Easiest)
 1. Go to https://squoosh.app/ or https://cloudconvert.com/png-to-webp
-2. Upload your images
+2. Upload your images1
 3. Set quality to **85** for photos, **90** for graphics
 4. Download the WebP versions
-5. Place them in `assets/images/` folder
+5. Place them in `assets/images1/` folder

 ### Method 2: Command Line (Best Quality)